 A Derby database is stored in files that live in a directory of the same name as the database.
 Database directories typically live in system directories.

-A database directory contains the following, as shown in Derby database directories contain files and directories used by the software.:
+A database directory contains the following, as shown in the following figure.

-· log directory
+log directory

 Contains files that make up the database transaction log, used internally for data recovery (not the same thing as the error log).